Considering the interval [0, π/2], find the approximate value of ... | Channels for Pearson+

 Trigonometric Functions on the Unit Circle - Online Tutor, Practice Problems & Exam Prep

 Considering the interval [0, π/2], find the approximate value of x.
-Round the answer to four decimal places.
+Express your answer in four decimal places.

 Considering the interval [0, π/2], find the approximate value of x.
-Round the answer to four decimal places.
+Express your answer in four decimal places.